Bearattacks/Week-One-Homework/readme.md

 # Week One Homework
 Time: 7hrs

 [✓] Add a container view and modify properties: backgroundColor, cornerRadius, font, textColor, shadowOffset.

-[-] Add buttons with different images for default and highlighted.
-(I was doing this programmatically, and I don’t think I’m doing this right.
-I do know how to do this with a XIB).
+[✓] Add buttons with different images for default and highlighted.

 [✓] Add UIImageViews and choose the right mode: aspect fill, aspect fit, etc.